devnull-cz/c-prog-lang/modules/structures.md

 - compared
 - incremented (obviously)

+## :wrench: Task: animals as structures

-:wrench: Task: define array of structures of this type:
+define array of structures of this type:

 ```C
         struct animal {
            char name[NAME_MAX]; // max filename length should be sufficient